Lady Lambert's Adventures

 “Of course, dear.
 Just make sure to let me know when you go and take the coach.”

 The young women agreed to meet at Melissa's quarters in the next afternoon, for the first sketches of Ellen.
-In the meantime, Richard would help Antonio with obtaining the funds he needed to purchase for the homeward journey, and Sir Humbert insisted on the young peer to meet with several Boston merchants who had a high volume of trade with England.
+In the meantime, Richard would help Antonio with obtaining the funds he needed for the rest of the stay and the homeward journey, and Sir Humbert insisted on the young peer to meet with several Boston merchants who had a high volume of trade with England.
 Richard agreed on a lunch, maintaining that he would have dinner with his wife and not with strangers.

 After the men had their last glass of French Cognac brandy, Sir Humbert and his daughter offered their farewell and thanked for the invitation.
 They offered Melissa Martin a ride home in their coach, and Melissa accepted gratefully.
 On the way up to their rooms, Eleanor held her brother back.